Copyright: the basics

 Key information regarding the basics of copyright protection and how long it lasts.

-issuing copies to the public
+- issue (physical) copies to the public (distribution right)

-renting or lending work to the public
+- rent or lend the work to the public

 This table outlines the duration of copyright protection for a variety of material types in the UK.
 The length of protection may vary in other countries.
 Once works are out of copyright they enter the public domain and are available to reuse.

 |Type of material

 70 years from death of author